Before I show you how to start a blog, I've got to tell you some good news and some bad news:

 - Blog Myth #3: Everything has already been written – This one is pretty true, but it shouldn't stop you from starting a blog.
 Why?
 Because you can make better content that's written in your own unique style and perspective.
 People will want to read your stuff whether you believe it or not.

 - Blog Myth #4: Starting a blog is expensive – This is a tough one for me because I spent over $1,500 on my blog in the first year.
-However, that's because I believe in my business so I invested in a blogging course (Dare to Conquer), and some other things.
+However, that's because I believe in my business so I invested in a blogging course (Blog Simple Framework), and some other things.
 Now, is investing in your blog required?
 Nope.
 You could just pay for hosting which is just $5-$10 per month and get by just fine.
 Will investing in your blog help it grow faster?
 I believe so.

 OK, are you excited now?
 Do you see how awesome and beneficial a blog can be?